noseka1/openshift-auto-upi/README.md

 $ yum-config-manager --enable rhel-7-server-ansible-2.9-rpms
 ```

 If installing OpenShift on bare metal, the *python-pyghmi* library is required on Builder host.
+This library implements the IPMI protocol which is used to control bare metal machines during the OpenShift installation.
 To install *python-pyghmi*:

 ```
 $ yum-config-manager --enable rhel-7-server-openstack-14-rpms